 Explore a searchable list of recent energy holdings of 21 global private equity firms, including large-scale buyout firms, infrastructure firms, and energy specialists.

-View all reports by the Private Equity Climate Risks here.
+View all reports by Private Equity Climate Risks here.

 KKR might claim to prioritize environmental responsibility, but with a staggering 78% of their energy portfolio companies rooted in fossil fuels, the numbers tell a different story.